0

 Donate

-• Solen Jenny Lees
+• Solenn Lees

-I am Solen, co-founder of Blue Spirit, and Chair of Trustees.
+I am Solenn, co-founder of Blue Spirit, and Chair of Trustees.
 I have spent my working life so far teaching, translating, writing and fulfilling various communications and networking roles in the non-profit and higher education sectors.
 Working with and supporting young people, either directly or indirectly, has always been something close to my heart.
 I raised my two children in Brittany, France, before returning to the UK with my daughter a few years ago, and maintain close ties with that part of the world, where my son Laury learnt to sail.
 Blue Spirit was founded in memory and in honour of Laury.
 His loss to mental illness in 2020 was devastating to me and all his family, but his passion for sailing inspired us to enable other struggling young people to experience something he found to be such a source of peace and joy.

 • Stuart Page